FOREX-Yen eyes first monthly gain since March; dollar headed for monthly loss

 "In the near term, the dollar might be heavy, weighed down by the market's view that the FOMC is done with its tightening cycle."

-Sterling gained 0.04% to $1.2854, ahead of the Bank of England's policy meeting this week where expectations are for a quarter-point rate hike.
+Sterling was flat at $1.2849, ahead of the Bank of England's policy meeting this week where expectations are for a quarter-point rate hike.

-In Asia, China's July purchasing managers index (PMI) figures are due later on Monday, which will provide further clarity on the state of the world's second-largest economy.

-"I expect those to continue to paint a picture of a soft Chinese economy," said CBA's Kong.
-"The overall picture will still be pretty gloomy and I think the numbers will call for more policy support from the government."